hasanmoudud/geocompr/main.md

 As described in Chapter \@ref(spatial-class) the OGC publishes the simple feature data model, which underlies the vector data classes provided by **sf** and used in this book.
 Open file formats of the kind endorsed by the OGC have several advantages over proprietary formats: the standards are published, ensure transparency and open up the possibility for users to further develop and adjust the file formats to their specific needs.

-The most popular vector data exchange format, ESRI Shapefile, it not an OGC standard.
+ESRI' Shapefile is the most popular vector data exchange format.
+However, it is not an open format (though its specification is open).
-It was developed by ESRI in the early 1990s and it has a number of limitations, including the restriction of the number of columns to 255 and the number of column names to 10 characters, and file size limited to 2GB.
+It was developed in the early 1990s and has a number of limitations.
+It only supports 255 columns, column names are restricted to ten characters and the file size limit is to 2GB.
-Furthermore, ESRI Shapefile does not support all possible geometry types, for example, it is unable to distinguish between a polygon and a multipolygon.
+Furthermore, Shapefile does not support all possible geometry types, for example, it is unable to distinguish between a polygon and a multipolygon.^[To learn more about ESRI Shapefile limitations and possible alternative file formats, visit http://switchfromshapefile.org/.]
-Therefore, we recommend to discontinue the use of ESRI Shapefile and use one of the OGC file formats instead.
-Especially, [GeoPackage](https://www.geopackage.org/) proved to be a modern spatial data format.
-It is a tiny, easily exchangeable SQLite database that can store both vector and raster data.
-To learn more about the ESRI Shapefile limitations and possible alternative file formats visit http://switchfromshapefile.org/.
+Despite these limitations, a viable alternative has been missing for a long time.
+In the meantime, [GeoPackage](https://www.geopackage.org/) emerged, and seems to be a more than suitable replacement candidate for ESRI's Shapefile.
+Geopackage is a format for exchanging geospatial information and an OGC standard.
+The GeoPackage standard describes the rules how to store geospatial information in a tiny SQLite container.
+Hence, GeoPackage is a tiny spatial database, which allows the storage of vector and raster data but also of non-spatial data and extensions.
+Aside from GeoPackage there are other geospatial data exchange formats worth checking out (Table \@ref(tab:formats)).

 ## Data Input (I) {#data-input}